adaksamir/sharelocations/README.md

     will have opeque google map and infrequent reverse geo code feature which is used to get the map pin address from lng and lat

+    the api key needs to be pasted into app.module.ts of module sections

 6.  banckend install (npm install)
     a. go to 'cd server/'
     b. run 'npm install'